MartinGeisse/grumpyrest/doc/roadmap.md

   * Instant (seconds / milli)
 * When parsing the request body, store the intermediate `JsonElement` to allow deserializing multiple times and/or logging the body without parsing the JSON syntax again
+* custom enum matchers, to allow case-insensitive matching / lowercase matching / make an enum constant like `FOO_BAR` publicly look like `foo-bar`

 ## Features I might add if there is demand and they can be defined well enough